aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 apt-get install moonlight-embedded
 ```

-Once everything was complete, Moonlight Embedded was installed and ready to use.
+Once everything was complete, Moonlight Embedded was installed on my Pi and ready to use.

 ## Setting Up the Computer

 I switched over to my desktop, opening up Nvidia GeForce Experience, and added the information below as a custom Shield game.
-Out of the box, Moonlight Embedded will take you to the Steam Big Picture mode and leave you with the same problem as the Steam Link; getting stuck with Steam's streaming mess.
-However, with Nvidia, we can add the ability to stream the desktop without interfering with SteamVR at all.
+Out of the box, Moonlight Embedded will launch you to the Steam Big Picture mode and leave you with the same problem as the Steam Link; getting stuck with Steam's streaming mess.
+However, with Nvidia GeForce Experience, we can add the ability to stream the desktop without interfering with SteamVR at all.
+In Nvidia GeForce Experience, add the custom game to GameStream found below .

 The application below is Windows' built-in remote desktop software.
 It is what I use it to access my PC machine from the Pi in a separate room.